macaw-cad/dynamicvideo/docs/readme.md

 The `<generated_hash>` files are playlist files for FFmpeg which are automatically generated.

 The filename of the videos cannot contain any spaces!
+For more information about the videos, check the [videos](videos.md) readme.

+## Contact
+If you have any questions regarding this project, feel free to contact me with the following contact details:
+- Dennis Volkering
+- dennis.volkering@macaw.nl